Open source, FREE, and commercial solution to create a status page for your business to better communicate.

 Statuspage also lets you integrate with third-party services to show their status and metrics.

-If you are using Pingdom to monitor then, you can automatically import data from Pingdom to show the relevant metrics.
+If you are using Pingdom to monitor, you can automatically import Pingdom data to show the relevant metrics.
 You can customize the stats page logo, URL, color, and everything to meet the branding.

 How about using it as a private page for the Intranet?